adyxax/www/content/blog/docker/cleaning.md

 ---
 title: "Cleaning a docker host"
-linkTitle: "Cleaning a docker host"
 date: 2018-01-29
-description: >
-  How to retrieve storage space by cleaning a docker host
+description: How to retrieve storage space by cleaning a docker host
+tags:
+  - docker
+  - linux
 ---

+## The command

-Be carefull that this will delete any stopped container and remove any locally unused image and tags :
+Be careful that this will delete any stopped container and remove any locally unused images, volumes and tags :
 {{< highlight sh >}}
 docker system prune -f -a
 {{< /highlight >}}